cbedroid/TezCrypt/README.md

 ```
 ## Key
 A password key is required to use this program.
-Key must be 8 to 24 character long
+Key must be 8 to 24 characters long
 - password are case sensitive.
 - Symbols and numbers are supported
 - 8 to 24 characters long ( cmdline only)